FemkeKocken/m21project/Journal.md

+## Entry 10/4/2023 ##

+I think I have life under some control again.
+I am feeling a bit exhausted still.
+Though I feel like I can slowly start producing work.
+This week I want to see how ffar I can get with 2 prototypes.
+I am allowing myself for them to be as shitty as it will be.
+Just so that I have two things I could potentially test, instead of half worked out ides.
+I will keep progress on these prototypes in sepate logs.
+I think that will help sort things out.

+So I want to work out the Save Your Soul prototype, I'd say that one is about 20% and the Late Night Show prototype, which is at 5%.
+I am going to be content if I will have a wireframe for both by the end of this week.

 ## Entry 6/4/2023 ##
 Big ice storm, no power, exaushted and feeling like Montréal is trying to spit me oud just as hard as Vancouver.